csesoc/vue-frontend-assessment/README.md

 Currently, the page just consists of a Header and a body containing some text.
 We need to spruce this page up a little ✨

+**Note: We do not expect anyone to complete this assessment.
+It is made to simulate a mini assignment and might be overwhelming for some.
+However, if you do end up submitting something, you can bet that we will take under HEAVY consideration.
+You might also learn something new and interesting from it.**

 <p align="center">
   <a href="#specifications">Specifications</a> •
   <a href="#extension">Extension</a> •